 2. Memory lane

 Each guest is asked to write down some memories about the couple on an index card, and they’re all mixed up in a bowl.
 Then, the couple reads out the cards, and the guests can guess who wrote that note.
 The participant who correctly guesses most cards wins the game.
 This is a fun and entertaining game for all.
+Some games with the similar theme that you may consider trying for the engagement party are – guess the celebrity or name the tune.

 3. Wedding bingo